 In terms of compensation rate, entry-level product managers in the U.S. can earn an average of $89,973 a year—this is almost $40,000 higher than the average salary in the U.S., which stands at $53,490 in 2022.

 Across the Atlantic, the situation is similar.
 The average salary for a product manager in the U.K. is £52,913 per year.
 This is around £20,000 higher than the national average salary of £29,600 annually.
 Read our detailed salary guide to learn more about salaries in your location.

 Why product management?

-Recognizing this demand, we’ve created our newest program in Product Management, which will be released in late 2022.
+Recognizing this demand, we’ve created our newest program in Product Management, which is now available.

 CareerFoundry’s mission is to make career change universally accessible and effective.
 Our Product Management Program perfectly aligns with that mission.

 Since 2014 we’ve proven that we can train beginners with an online, asynchronous, project-based program, taking them to job-ready professionals in as little as six months in tech fields including UX design, web development, data analytics, and digital marketing.